 Since he joined the staff in July 2004, the Bearkats have compiled a record of 225 wins and only 126 losses.
 The Sam Houston men have earned Southland tournament berths each of his 11 years in Huntsville (winning the event in 2010, also reaching the finals in 2006, 2014 and 2015 and the semifinals seven times).

 Southland Conference champions in 2010, Sam Houston has finished among the top three teams in the league nine of the last 11 years.
 The Kats won three West Division titles and advanced to national post-season play twice.

 Named head coach on April 2, 2010, Hooten has directed Sam Houston to a 98-69 overall record including back-to-back 20-win seasons with a 24-11 mark in 2014 and 25-9 in 2015.

-Last year, the SHSU men made their third Division I post-season tournament appearance, reaching the second round of the CollegeInsider.com Tournament.
-The Kats' victory over Alabama State in the first round is Sam Houston’s first NCAA post-season victory.
+The past two years, Hooten’s Bearkats have made their third and fourth NCAA Division I post-season appearance, reaching the second round of the CollegeInsider.com Tournament in both 2014 and 2015.
+Sam Houston’s victory over Alabama State in the first round represented Sam Houston’s first NCAA post-season victory.

 In his first season as Bearkat head coach in 2011, Hooten directed the Bearkats to their third consecutive Southland Conference West Division championship and the program’s seventh consecutive winning season.
 The Bearkats’ 18 wins represented the most victories by a first-year head coach in the program’s NCAA Division I history.

 A 1987 graduate of Killeen Ellison High School, Hooten lettered in basketball and baseball.
-He earned all-district, All-CenTex and All-Super CenTex while leading his team to the bi-district championship as a senior.
-He holds school career records for scoring and assists.
-In baseball, he twice earned All-District honorable mention and lettered three years.
+He earned All-CenTex and All-Super CenTex honors.
+Hooten has been named as a Killeen ISD “Distinguished Alum.”